jayalloyd/Simon-Game/README.md

 # Simon-Game

 Simon Game 🎵🕹️
 A classic Simon Game built using HTML, CSS, and JavaScript.
-Test your memory by repeating the sequence of colors and sounds as they get progressively harder!
+Test your memory by repeating the sequence of colors  as they get progressively harder!

 🎮 How to Play
 Press the Start button to begin.